 Coba Academy is approved to offer educational training for veterans and their qualified dependents.
-Please see one of the School Certifying Officials (SCO) for the Veterans Information Bulletin that supersedes the application fee and tuition fee section of this catalog as well as the refund policy.
+Please see one of the School Certifying Officials (SCO) for the Veterans Information Bulletin that supersedes the application fee and tuition fee, refund policy, and SAP policy sections of this catalog.
 (FC # 25-1932-05)